How to Prepare for Dog Adoption: A Step-by-Step Guide for First-Time Owners

 This is when to introduce simple structure:

-• Beginning housetraining consistency — the dog potty training guide covers indoor-to-outdoor transition in detail
+- Beginning housetraining consistency — a structured potty training plan handles the indoor-to-outdoor transition

 Keep sessions short: 3–5 minutes, two to three times a day.
 The goal is building vocabulary and trust, not drilling commands.